League Ambassadors & Life Members

 David Ward

-David was vice-chairman and Senior Section Head in the inaugural League Executive Board, taking over as chairman from Matt Summerhill in November 2021, holding the position until standing down for personal reasons in November 2024.
+David was vice-chairman and Senior Section Head in the inaugural League Executive Board, taking over as chairman from Matt Summerhill in November 2021, and holding the position until standing down for personal reasons in November 2024.
 He was previously Chief Executive, Vice-Chairman and Cricket Committee chairman of the SYSCL.
 In his playing career, David was a batsman for the Stocksbridge, Bradfield, Worsbrough Bridge and Oughtibridge clubs.
-A tireless worker for the game, he is an experienced umpire and is the ECB ACO regional appointments officer for the north of England, including the YCSPL.
+A tireless worker for the game, he is an experienced umpire and remains the ECB ACO regional appointments officer for the north of England, including for the Yorkshire Premier Leagues umpires panel.

 David was formerly a manager for Tata British Steel, and remains closely connected as a trustee with the Stocksbridge Works Sports and Social Club Park Steels club.